The ICPM Demo Track is intended to present innovative Process Mining tools and applications, originating from research initiatives or from industry.

 - Luciano García-Bañuelos (University of Tartu)

-- Massimiliano de Leoni (Eindhoven University of Technology, Netherlands)
+- Massimiliano de Leoni (University of Padova, Italy)

 - Raffaele Conforti (Queensland University of Technology, Australia)

 - Sander Leemans (Queensland University of Technology, Australia)

 - Stefan Schönig (University of Bayreuth, German)